Wales

 The breathtaking Black Mountain Road is the Top Gear road of Wales

-Located in the county of Carmarthenshire in Wales, Black Mountain Road is a famous road that twists, dips and climbs.
-It features a combination of bends and there's lots of dips, twists and climbs.
+Located in the county of Carmarthenshire in Wales, Black Mountain Road is a famous route that twists, dips, and climbs.
+It has unrivaled views beyond its hairpin turns, and you’ll want to drive it again and again.

 The inhumane Devil’s Staircase in Wales with 21% ramps

-Devil’s Staircase is a set of hairpin turns hitting a 20.1% of maximum gradient, running through the Cambrian Mountains, in Wales.
-It’s an old drover's track stretching for about 20 miles between the small hamlet of Abergwesyn and the town of Tregar.
+The inhumane Devil’s Staircase in Wales with 21% ramps.
+The Devil’s Staircase is a series of hairpin turns, reaching a maximum gradient of 20.1%, running through the Cambrian Mountains in Wales.
+It is an old drover's track stretching for about 20 miles between the small hamlet of Abergwesyn and the town of Tregaron.

 The best driving routes in Wales, including journeys through the Brecon Beacons and Snowdonia.

-Bwlch y Groes (Pass of the Cross) is a mountain pass at an elevation of 545m (1,788ft) above the sea level, located in the county of Gwynedd, in Wales.
-It’s one of the highest roads of the country.
+Bwlch y Groes (Pass of the Cross) is a mountain pass at an elevation of 545m (1,788ft) above sea level, located in the county of Gwynedd, in Wales.
+It’s one of the highest roads in the country.

 Famed for its strikingly rugged landscape, Wales is a country that is part of the United Kingdom.
 Dominated by the Cambrians, central and north, and by the Brecon Beacons of the south, Wales is a mountainous country on the western side of Great Britain.
 It is bordered by England to its east, the Irish Sea to its north and west, and the Bristol Channel to its south.
 It has a varied geography with strong contrasts.